 Dynamic Earth was originally called the William Younger Centre.
 Like the Usher Hall and the McEwan Hall, this name was intended as a nod to the history of brewing families and traditions so important to Edinburgh's Heritage.

-Like those buildings, corporate generosity initiated the civic regeneration of this part of the city with the building of this science centre, which is still the only one in the world dedicated exclusively to Earth and environmental science.
+Like those buildings, corporate generosity initiated the civic regeneration of this part of the city with the building of this science centre, which is still

 View Further Information